 A managed-keys statement contains a list of the keys to be managed, along with information about how the keys are to be initialized for the first time.
-The only initialization method currently supported (as of BIND 9.7.0) is initial-key.
+The only initialization method currently supported is initial-key.
 This means the managed-keys statement must contain a copy of the initializing key.
 (Future releases may allow keys to be initialized by other methods, eliminating this requirement.)